Vincent66875/Byte_Force/readme.txt

 =======================================================
 You must have Node.js (v18+) and npm installed.

-CHECK INSTALLATION:
-Use these commands to verify:
+A. CHECK AND INSTALL NODE.JS & NPM:
+Check current versions:
 $ node -v
 $ npm -v

+If Node.js or npm are missing, use the following commands to install them:
+$ sudo apt update
+$ sudo apt install nodejs npm

-MOBILE PREVIEW:
+B. MOBILE PREVIEW:
-To view on a mobile device, download the Expo Go App (from the App Store or Play Store).
+To view on a mobile device, download the **Expo Go App** (from the App Store or Play Store).

 =======================================================
 2. SETUP AND INSTALLATION